release-it/release-it/README.md

 1. Bump version in `dist.pkgFiles`, commit, tag, push `dist.repo`.
 1. Create release on GitHub (with `github.releaseName` and output of `changelogCommand`).
 1. Publish package to npm.

-Notes:

-* In the background, some steps of the distribution repo process are actually executed before you are asked to commit anything (even in the source repo), so you know about build, clone, or copy issues as soon as possible.
-* If present, your `"private": true` setting in package.json will be respected and you will not be bothered with the question to publish to npm.

 ## Credits